rkluger68/cpycourse/docs/training/main-course/functions.md

 >>>
 ```

-*Note*
+***Note:***
-As can be seen, functions are like oridnary Python objects an can be returned and assign
+As can be seen, functions are like ordinary Python objects that can be returned and assigned.

 ## Pythons Function Call Semantics ##

 Function-call arguments are variables in the scope of the caller.

-Traditional function call semantics are
+Traditional function call semantics are:

 1. call-by-value:
   - the value of the argument-variable is copied to the call-parameter of the function